Summer Farm Intern Program

 - hours will vary...most days begin at 7am

-- internship receives a stipend of $2,000 for the summer
+- Interns receive a total stipend of $3,500 for the summer internship

 Please send an email of interest and a copy of your resume along with a cover letter answering the following questions to Kirstie Jones at firstname.lastname@example.org Please title the document with your first and last name, including mailing address and the following information:

 1. Why has sustainable agriculture piqued your interest?
 Why do you want to spend a summer farming?

 2. What attracted you to Pennypack Farm’s internship?